Huegoxaga/notes/os/linux.md

 - `ifconfig eth0` will display networking information about the device named `eth0`.
   - `eth0` the number is the order in which the card has been detected, starting with a zero
 - `ifconfig` will display networking information about all device.
+- `iwconfig` Check which network the wireless adapter is using
+- `hostname` show hosts
 - `system-config-network-tui` starts an interactive network configuration utility.
 - `ifup eth0` set `eth0` interface up.
 - `ifdown eth0` set `eth0` interface down.